-The Table 7 and the Figures 7 y 8 show preliminary and visual interpretation of shrimp modal groups and ages from the length distribution obtained by the gear Lofoten and juvenile bag used in 2015.
+The Table 7 and the Figures 7 y 8 show preliminary and visual interpretation of shrimp modal groups and ages from the length distribution obtained by the gear Lofoten and juvenile bag used in 2016.

 Age assessment was carried out using the MIX software from the shrimp length distributions estimated every year in the survey series.
-The results of the modal analysis for annual surveys 2015 is shown in Table 8.
+The results of the modal analysis for annual surveys 2016 is shown in Table 8.
 The proportions within each sex group are listed as well as mean lengths and standard deviation (sigma) by age-classes.

 The results of Table 8 were then used to calculate the mean length, abundance and biomass at age Tables 9, 10 and 11.
-The low numbers of individuals lesser than 13.5 mm. did not allow to assign the mean size for the younger age group (1 year old).
-The modal analysis in 2015 identified 5 age groups (ages 2 to 6).
-The age at sex change was similar to the last year (3 years old with 19.3 mm.C.L.).
-Although the biomass in 2015 increased 70% compared to 2014, the estimated values by age remain at very low level.
+The modal analysis in 2016 identified 6 age groups (ages 1 to 6).
+The age at sex change was similar to the last year (3 years old with 20.2 mm.C.L.).
+Although the biomass in 2016 increased 60% compared to 2015, the estimated values by age remain at very low level.

 At the beginning of the series (1988-1995) the youngest shrimp were considered to be three year olds with lengths between 15.4 and 18.2 mm.
-Since 1996 shrimps with two years old have been present and the lengths ranged between 12.5 to 15.9 mm.
+Since 1996 shrimps with two years old have been present and the lengths ranged between 12.5 to 17.6 mm.
 The shrimps with one year old appeared at first time in 1998 and were present up to 2003 with lengths around of 10 mm.
 In spite of the variability of the length by age along the years, from the beginning of the series to 2007 it can be observed a decreasing trend in the mean length of the main age groups (Fig. 9).
 This trend was mainly pronounced from 2004 to 2007, due to the presence in these years of the strong 2002 year class with mean lengths at age below average.
 Since 2007 this trend changed and the mean lengths at age increase significantly up to 2010.
 Since then the mean lengths changes without a clear trend at different ages.

 Some strong year-classes may be followed according the abundance by age groups from 1988 to 2006 (Table 10) if the assignation of the age is right.
 The 1986 year-class stand out in the beginning of historical series with 4, 5 and 6 years olds in the years 1990, 1991 and 1992.
 The individuals with 4 year olds were also especially abundant in the years 1999-2002 indicating the strong of year-classes 1995, 1996, 1997 and 1998.
 The 1999 year-class stand out especially judging by the high number of 3 and 6 year olds in 2002 and 2005 years respectively.
 In these two years both the biomass and the abundance reached out the highest values in the series, especially in 2005 where the strong 2002 year class with 3 years old was also present.
-From 2004 to present the virtual absence of age group 1 in the catches and very low values for the ages 2 and 3 show the weakness of the 2003 -2014 year classes.
+From 2004 to present the virtual absence of age group 1 in the catches and very low values for the ages 2 and 3 show the weakness of the 2003 -2015 year classes.

-Considering the abundance at age 2 as indicator of recruitment, the number of shrimp of two years old in the survey and from juvenile bag (Table 8) were estimated and the index average-weighed (Fig. 10 and Table 12).
-Since 2005, the survey indices from Lofoten gear showed lower values than in previous years indicating the sequence in recent years of weak year classes.
+Considering the abundance at age 2 as indicator of recruitment, the number of shrimp of two years old in the survey and from juvenile bag (Table 8) were estimated and the index average-weighted (Fig. 10 and Table 12).
+Since 2005, the survey indices from Lofoten gear showed high variability in the estimated values but lower than in previous years, and confirming the absence of strong year classes.
 A similar trend can be observed from juvenile bag's indexes.
-In 2015 although the abundance of these indexes increased the values remain low and confirm the weakness of the last recruitments.
+In 2016 these indexes remain low and confirm the weakness of the last recruitments.